 MRes and PhD students

-If you're a new MRes or PhD student starting in the Department, there are a few things to do when you start:
+If you're a new MRes or PhD starting in the School, there are a few things to do when you start:

 You need to make sure you are enrolled before you can go to MUSE and get a student ID card.
-Once you have this card, you need to give Fiona the cdx number on the back so he can get you access to the building.
+Once you have this card, you need to give Catherine the CDX number on the back so she can get you access to the building.

 We can recommend talking to your Supervisor if you are unsure of something or have questions.
 You can also come and talk to the professional team, or contact the HDR office at any time (firstname.lastname@example.org).